 Also listen for the sound of rocks rolling against each other in the water.
 Those rocks will roll against your ankles, knocking you off balance or trapping your feet.

 Also use your eyes to scout what's on the far bank.
-You don't want to crawl out of the water into something spiky, poisonous, steep or impenetrable, right?

 Here's the second most important safety tip: